Mount Sinai Adolescent Health Center Predoctoral Psychology Internship Program

-In addition to strong clinical skills applicants should have strong assessment skills including cognitive, achievement, neuropsychological and projective test experience (Rorschach required).
+In addition to strong clinical skills applicants should have strong assessment skills including cognitive, achievement, neuropsychological and projective test experience (Rorschach a plus).
 We review the number of integrated reports completed by the applicants.
 We require that their program directors acknowledge that the applicant is internship ready (AAPI form).

-Completed Applications are due at the MSAHC by
+Completed applications are due at the MSAHC by November 1, 2016

 The intern application should include the following:

 - APPIC completed application

 - Three letters of reference from professors or clinical instructors

 - Official transcripts of all graduate work

 - A letter describing your interest in working at the AHC

 Please contact Dr. Melissa Robinson-Brown at 212-423-2857 or Dr. Matthew Oransky at 212-423-2928 for more information.